Mental Health Facilities Multnomah County, OR

 Luke Dorf Inc Client Services East

-Luke Dorf Inc Client Services East is a mental health clinic in Multnomah County, Oregon, located at 1952 Se 122nd Avenue, 97233 zip code.
-Luke Dorf Inc Client Services East offers outpatient treatment.
-Luke Dorf Inc Client Services East provides activity therapy, dialectical behavior therapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
-Luke Dorf Inc Client Services East also supports people with trauma, people with PTSD and clients referred from the court/judicial system.
-Some other services provided by Luke Dorf Inc Client Services East include mentoring/peer support/consumer-run services, court-ordered outpatient treatment and intensive case management.
+Luke Dorf Inc Client Services East is a mental health facility in Multnomah County, OR, located at 1952 Se 122nd Avenue, 97233.
+Luke Dorf Inc Client Services East provides outpatient treatment.
+Luke Dorf Inc Client Services East provides activity therapy, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to adults, young adults and seniors 65 or older.
+Luke Dorf Inc Client Services East also supports people with trauma, people requiring dual diagnosis treatment and clients referred from the court/judicial system.
+Some other services available at Luke Dorf Inc Client Services East include illness management and recovery, court-ordered outpatient treatment and housing services.

 Learn More